marsenyan/travel-react-ts/README.md

 ## Technologies Used

-- React: A JavaScript library for building user interfaces.
+- React: A TypeScript library for building user interfaces.
-- Styled Components: A library for writing styles in JavaScript and creating reusable components.
+- Styled Components: A library for writing styles in TypeScript and creating reusable components.
 - React Icons: A popular icon set for React.
 - AOS (Animate On Scroll): A library for scroll-based animations.